carmenb2020/FizzBuzz-test/README.md

 # FizzBuzz-test
-Creating a FizzBuzz  whith jest test
+Creating a FizzBuzz  with jest test